-Staffed by expert diamond graders and gemologists, GIA laboratories set the standard for grading practices used worldwide.
-Known for its strict impartially and benchmark grading services, GIA is entrusted with grading and identifying more gems than any other lab, including some of the world’s most famous diamonds.*
+Staffed by expert diamond graders and gemologists, Gemological Institute of America laboratories set the standard for grading practices used worldwide.
+Known for its strict impartiality and benchmark grading services, GIA is entrusted with grading and identifying more gems than any other lab, including some of the world’s most famous diamonds.*

 * Provided by GIA